northstowekarate/northstowekarate.github.io/posts/2024/10/16/index.md

 ---
 # 2024-10-16

-Tonight, we focused on mae-geri front kick.
+Tonight, we focused on mae geri, front kick.
 The key points of mae geri are:

 * Raise the foot, not the knee.
 You want to keep the leg as bent as possible to create more power
 * The toes must be back, with the foot pointed forward.
 You kick with the ball of the foot